 Stephen (Steve) A. Eagleton

-Stephen Eagleton is a rarity in Missouri political life.
+Stephen Eagleton is a rarity in Georgia political life.
 He is not beholden to the people with deep pockets who have an interest in controlling his vote.
 In fact, he refuses to accept any PAC money at all; and makes it clear that any donor who expects special treatment should give to his opponent…who has a long record of seeking and accepting several hundred thousand dollars to play that game.

-Eagleton’s roots in Missouri history are more than a century old.
+Eagleton’s roots in politcal history are more than a century old.
 His great-grandfather was a doctor, and was a moving force in the development of St. Louis into a major city.
 His grandfather was an extraordinary lawyer who was a primary member of the prosecution team at the Nuremburg Trials and became a civic leader in post-war St. Louis.
 His father was a prominent physician and the team doctor for the Cardinals, while his dad’s brother, Thomas Eagleton, was one of Missouri’s greatest Senators.
 After receiving his Law Degree, Mr. Eagleton has continued the family tradition of service through his work in the legal field as a professional mediator, certified by the Federal Air Marshall Service and Department of Homeland Security.
 The public service aspect of this legacy forms the core of Stephen’s political philosophy.
 “Common sense and human decency, respect for all citizens, and intelligent moderation are the keys to effective government.
 Radical positions, shouting, opinions set in concrete, and especially corruption via money interests are the things that have dragged us down for too long.
 It’s time we transformed that unhealthy partisan way of governing into a more enlightened way forward”, Eagleton says.

 He agrees with Right to Work.
 While much good stems from organized labor, and Mr. Eagleton supports unionization in general, a person should not be forced to join a union in order to hold a job.
 Unions, yes.
 Forced unions, no.